 Whether you make them with a filling of ground beef, chicken, or quinoa, stuffed bell peppers are easy to make, economical, and incredibly delicious!

-The classic recipe uses a filling of ground beef, rice, and tomatoes or tomato sauce.
-Those fillings are tasty, but there are plenty of other ways to take the dish to the next level.
+The classic recipe uses a filling of taco seasoned ground beef, rice, and tomatoes or tomato sauce and lots of cheese.
+Those fillings are tasty, but there are plenty of other ways to prepare a dish like this.

 - Bell peppers – I keep things colorful by using a combination of green and red peppers.
 Yellow and orange bell peppers are great for stuffing as well.

 - Cooked rice – Because you’ll be cooking the rice beforehand, you can use white, brown, or even wild rice in your filling.
 It’s completely up to you!